On completeness and dynamics of compact Brinkmann spacetimes: End of the Proof of Theorem

-{ This work was performed within the framework of the LABEX MILYON (ANR-10-LABX-0070) of Universit\'e de Lyon, within the program "Investissements d'Avenir" (ANR-11-IDEX-0007) operated by the French National Research Agency (ANR). }
+{ The first author was supported by the LABEX MILYON (ANR-10-LABX-0070) of Universit\'e de Lyon, within the program ``Investissements d'Avenir'' (ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).
+And, partially, by the grants: PID2020-116126GB-I00\\ (MCIN/ AEI/10.13039/501100011033), and the framework IMAG/ Maria de Maeztu,\\ CEX2020-001105-MCIN/ AEI/ 10.13039/501100011033.}